schwarzwald/advent2016/README.md

-# advent2016
+# Advent of Code 2016
-My solutions to Advent of Code 2016
+My solutions to Advent of Code 2016 in JavaScript